cs01/gdbgui/README.rst

 - Show assembly next to source code, highlighting current instruction.
 Can also step through instructions.
 - Assembly is displayed if source code cannot be found
 - Fully functional console with autocomplete functionality to fallback to if necessary
+- Lazy load files that so extremely large files (1 Million+ LOC) load and render as fast as small files
 - Notifications when new gdbgui updates are available
 - Optional password protection when serving from a publicly accessible machine